 I went ahead and measured the distance from the edge of the panel to the middle of the kitchen wall (insuring the cut would be hidden under the wall).
 I also chose to do this because the wall would help act as a brace for the two pieces of paneling we would have after the cuts.

 Now I measured from the outside wall to where the hallway wall will be once we put it back in place.
-Same reasoning behind this cut as the other, to make sure when the hallway wall was put back in place it would line up directly with the cut we made in the ceiling panel.
+The same reasoning behind this cut as the other, to make sure when the hallway wall was put back in place it would line up directly with the cut we made in the ceiling panel.

 (in the above picture you can see that the panel goes underneath the kitchen wall, creating support while also hiding the cut we made)

 It is best to get those spots measured and pre-drilled before you put the panel up.
-When I was going through this step I choose to always measure from the panel edge that I did not cut, insuring that it is straight edge.
+When I was going through this step I choose to always measure from the panel edge that I did not cut, ensuring that it is straight edge.
 I also followed the old adage to measure twice and cut once, but to be honest I probably measured every spot 4 or 5 times maybe even 10 times, haha.

 Side-Note: There were a couple of wires that came through the ceiling and went into the wall.
 Instead of disconnecting the wires, I made a simple cut with my circular saw to the pre-drilled hole so that I could slide the wires into place.
 You may want to disconnect the wires first, and that would be perfectly fine, I would say use your best judgment and do what seems right to you.